 When you run code on our platform, every step and every workflow runs in its own container.
 The result is workflows that are resilient to issues, with no risk of other clients or outside parties being able to access data at runtime.

-Every time a workflow is changed in our platform, that change is logged for safekeeping.
+Every time a workflow is changed in our platform, that change is stored for safekeeping.
 You can visualize changes made over time, see who made the changes, tie them to individual logs, and even restore their contents if needed.

 Avoid the black box of low-code by seeing exactly what code is being executed under the hood.